Deep Linking

 iOS Configuration

-• iOS always present a confirmation screen when a user clicks a Deep Linking.
+• iOS always presents a confirmation screen when a user clicks a Deep Link.

 Steps for Configuration